SuperZooper3/HTN-Backend-Challenge/README.md

 Updates fields of the user with the specified ID, and returns the updated user's information.

-Takes the user's ID as a parameter, and a json body with the fields to update.
+Takes the user's ID as a parameter, and a json body with a dictionary of fields to update.

 If fields exist (e.g. `name`, `email`, `phone`, `company`), they will be updated.
 If they do not exist, they will be ignored.
 All of these fields are optional and are treated as text.